unicode-org/cldr/docs/dev/generate-emoji-paths.md

         1.  annotations/root.xml
         2.  annotations/en.xml

-    2.  emoji-test.txt into org.unicode.cldr.util.data.emoji
+    2. Copy emoji-test.txt into org.unicode.cldr.util.data.emoji

 4. Run org.unicode.tools.emoji.CopyImagesToCldr.java to add images to ... /cldr/tools/cldr-apps/src/main/webapp/images/emoji

-    1. These are the ones that show up in the info panel of the survey tool.
+    * These are the ones that show up in the info panel of the survey tool.
-    2. Update the collation/root.xml using unicode/draft/emoji/charts-VV/emoji-ordering-rules.txt
+    * Update the collation/root.xml using unicode/draft/emoji/charts-VV/emoji-ordering-rules.txt

 5. Run tests